Primary Navigation Mobile

 Cons

-• Others offer better protection
+• Others offer more thorough protection

 Pros